clesleycode/word2vec/word2vec.md

 #### 1.5.2 Outputs

-The output of a skip-gram model is the words in `w_n`s context.
+The output of a skip-gram model is the words in w<sub>n</sub>'s context.
 Going along with the example from before, the output would be:

 ```
 {"I","drove","my","to","school"}
 ```

-This output is defined as `{w_O,1 , ... , w_O,C }`, where C is the word window size that you define.
+This output is defined as {w<sub>O</sub>,1 , ... , w<sub>O</sub>,C }, where C is the word window size that you define.

 ### 1.6 Continuous Bag-of-Words model

 #### 1.6.1 Inputs

-This input is defined as `{w_O,1 , ... , w_O,C }`, where C is the word window size that you define.
+This input is defined as {w<sub>O</sub>,1 , ... , w<sub>O</sub>,C }, where C is the word window size that you define.
 For example, the input could be:

 ```
 {"I","drove","my","to","school"}